nus-cs2103-AY2021S1/ip/docs/README.md

 ### `help` - Displays the list of commands available

-Incredible Bot will display the list of commands that he knows.
+IncrediBot will display the list of commands that he knows.

 Example of usage: